We will continue to update this article as more information comes in.

 'This can be in the form of sneezing, coughing or speaking.'

-In recent weeks, several airlines have implemented new measures to try to mitigate risks of infection during travel which have included leaving space between passengers empty.
-Meanwhile, London’s Heathrow airport has made is compulsory for all passengers and staff to wear face masks.
+In recent month, several airlines have implemented new measures to try to mitigate risks of infection during travel which have included leaving space between passengers empty.
+Meanwhile, London’s Heathrow airport made it compulsory for all passengers and staff to wear face masks.
 Hand sanitiser is also available at over 600 kiosks throughout the airport and temperature screening is being tested.

 But if you’re planning on hopping on a flight to a European country, you might want to keep hold of your purse for a while longer, the BBC suggests.